xaynetwork/xayn_saltyrtc_client_dart/README.md

 ### SaltyRtc spec compliance/completion

-This implementation is currently focused on our use case and does (for now) not implemented certain parts of the spec we do not use.
+This implementation is currently focused on our use case and does not implement certain parts of the spec we

 #### Known missing parts

 - The `application` message is currently not supported.
 - Using a server without a knowing it's public key is currently not supported.

+Please open a PR if you are interested in implementing this.